ccaulk/DE2_A4_Distributed_ML/README.md

   To connect to the notebook type `https://Floating-IP-Address:port` in search bar and ignore all warnings.

 ### Setting up other VMs
 Since we will need 2 other VMs anyways, I thought it would be cool to set them up from the master VM on the swedish science cloud as done in Assignment 3.
 Do start up instances of 2 more VMs to run the distributed ML naviagte to the openstack folder.
 Go into the `Start_Workers.py` file and modify the flavor, image, network, and descriptive names in this file.
 Also add a security group that is open Ingress and Egress on port 6379 since this is the default port for Ray Tune.
 Save the file and make sure that you have run `source <some-string>_openrc.sh` before running `python3 Start_Workers.py` in the terminal.
 Once the instances have been created, all of the needed libraries should be installed.
 This may take 10-15 minutes for both VMs to be up and running.

+> [!NOTE]
+> For some reason not all the packages and dependices were installed on the second VM.
+In the start up you may have to specifiy its own userdata file separately.

 ### Distributed ML